0023jas/Obelisk-Python-Wallet/README.md

 ### Dependencies

 * Built using Python 3.8.5, should work on Python 3 and above
-* Built on Linux, should also run on Windows and possibly macOS
+* Built on Linux, should also run on Windows and macOS

 ### Libraries/Modules